okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 1. In the Admin Console, go to **Customizations** > **Branding**.
 1. In the **Communications** section, in the **Emails** box, click **Edit**.
-1. In the **Email Templates** box, click a template name.
+1. In the **Email Templates** table, click a template name.
-   - The code editor is in read-only mode.
+   - The code editor is in preview mode.
    - **Audience**: Select the email audience.
       - All users
       - Admin only
       - Disabled for all
    - **Translations**: Customize email template translations.
 See [Add translations](#add-translations).
    - **Language**: Select the default language for the email template.
 See [Add translations](#add-translations).
    - **Subject**: The subject line for the template in the default language.
-Click **Edit**, to open the code editor and customize the subject line.
+You can edit the subject line when the template is in read-write mode.
+   - In the preview window, to see a translation of a customized template, select a language from the drop-down menu.
+See [Add translations](#add-translations).
 1. Click **Edit** to put the editor in read-write mode.
 1. Make changes directly in the editor.
 If you type `$`, `#` or `{`, the editor provides a list of available variables that you can use.
 See [Use Velocity Templating Language (VTL)](#use-velocity-templating-language).
    - Click the full page button to see the code editor in full page mode.
-   - At the top of the code editor, click the language to see a dropdown list.
-Select a language from the list of active template translations.
-See [Add translations](#add-translations).
    - Click **Save changes**, then click **Preview** to see your changes before you publish.
    - Click **Reset template** to remove your customizations and restore the default HTML/CSS and JavaScript code.
 1. Click **Save changes**.
 The default language version of your edited message appears in the **Email Templates** table.